Those were the good bad and ugly safari animals, so lets get back to our good bad and ugly safari experiences...!

 We have heard some visitors complaining about the surly NWR or MET staff in Etosha but we also have seen how some tourists treat the staff.
 If you are arrogant and rude with the staff they will get surly but if you are polite you will generally get a happy smiling face in return!

 The two new camps, Onkoshi and Dolomite, have, however, set a new standard in service.
 Their service is five-star and so the service in the other camps (Namutoni, Halali and Okaukuejo) now seems to pale in comparison even though their service is 'good'!
+(We just hope they can keep up this level of great service!)

 When we stay at Manyane or Bakgatla camps (each 3-star resorts) and tend to get very good service.